Understanding & improving Internal Communications in your business

 Today, it’s more about “internal conversation” than communications in internal communication best practices: great businesses recognise the need to take the employee voice seriously.

 Strong Internal Communications is the foundation of any healthy business, which is why it’s so fundamentally important to incorporate into your overarching business strategy.
-Here's why:
+Here's why Internal Communications is important:

-Research from Papirfly shows that up to 60% of organizations don't have any long-term strategy for internal communication.
+Research from Papirfly shows some important findings about the importance of internal communication.
+Up to 60% of organizations don't have any long-term strategy for internal communication.
 21% of internal communication professionals do not use any level of professional planning for internal communication.
-Only 54% of internal communicators say that their process of communications objectives are researched, measured and evaluated
+Only 54% of internal communicators say that their process of communications objectives are researched, measured and evaluated.

 Employees want to be kept up-to-date with the company’s latest news – a Bambu report shows an overwhelming majority (79.8% surveyed) said they wanted to be kept in the loop, and Internal Communications is an excellent way of achieving this.